skx/marionette/README.md

 accept and expect different keys to configure themselves.
 (Unknown arguments will be ignored.)

-> **TODO**: This should be changed:

-Do note that every rule needs a name, and that must be unique.
+**Note** Every rule requires a unique name.
 Names are used to trigger/define dependencies.
-In the (near) future this will be optional.
+In the future it is possible that names will be optional, when dependencies are not needed.

-In addition to the general arguments passed to the available modules you can also specify dependencies via two magical keys within each rule block:
+You specify dependencies via two magical keys within each rule block:

 * `dependencies`
   * A list of any rules which must be executed before this one.